Nick Taylor (Canadian football)

-Nick Taylor (born March 27, 1988) is a professional Canadian football defensive back for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Nick Taylor (born March 27, 1988) is an American professional football defensive back.
+He is a three-time Grey Cup champion after winning with Ottawa Redblacks in 2016 and with the Winnipeg Blue Bombers in 2019 and 2021.

 College career

 Taylor did not play college football, but rather played college basketball for the FIU Panthers at the point guard position.